-The Old House is a charming and spacious three double bedroom character cottage set in the tranquil location of Innis A Chro, cradled in the beautiful Kintail mountains, offering magnificent views.
-The property location is a fabulous setting for a family home or holiday retreat.
+The Old House is a charming and spacious three double bedroom character cottage in Innis A Chro, cradled in the mountains of Kintail.
+The property, located by the River Cro, is a fabulous setting for a family home or holiday retreat.

 The original croft house was built circa 1880 and has been sympathetically extended, retaining many character features with the addition of modern convenience.
 The property has a porch, kitchen, three double bedrooms, shower room, bathroom, utility room, sitting room and a large lounge.

 The Old House is ideally positioned to take in the wonderful views on offer and sits within established garden grounds with space for parking at the front and side.
 Internally the property boasts generous living accommodation, wooden doors, double glazing, oil central heating, neutral decor and fireplaces.

 Steps from outside lead through a wooden half glazed door and into a welcoming entrance porch.
 Wood panelled with a concrete floor and triple aspect windows.
 Oil central heating control and boiler.
 Access to hallway via traditional part glazed double doors.

 7’04” x 13’01” (2.25m x 4.14m) at max.

 Affording access to the lounge, kitchen, bathroom and stairs to the upper floor.
 Traditional V-Lined walls and ceiling.
 Under stair storage area.
 Wooden floor and neutral decor.
 Consumer unit.

 10’0″ x 6’09” (3.05m x 2.05m) at max.